NAUbackup/VmBackup/README.md

  - If running script from cron, then consider redirect to output file as the backup script output can be verbose and quite useful for error situations.
- - For each VM that is backed up it creates a unique backup directory
+ - For each VM that is backed up it creates a unique backup directory *%BACKUP_DIR%/vm-name/date-time/*.
-   %BACKUP_DIR%/vm-name/date-time/.
- - Associated VM metadata is stored in text files inside the
+ - Associated VM metadata is stored in text files inside the *%BACKUP_DIR%/vm-name/date-time/* location.
-   %BACKUP_DIR%/vm-name/date-time/ location.
- - The oldest %BACKUP_DIR%/vm-name/date-time/ entries are deleted when the number of backups for a vm exceeds %MAX_BACKUPS%.
+ - The oldest %BACKUP_DIR%/vm-name/date-time/ entries are deleted when the number of backups for a vm exceeds `%MAX_BACKUPS%`.
  - Before each new VM backup begins then a check is made to ensure that the last VM backup was successful.
-If it was not successful then the previous backup directory will be deleted so that %MAX_BACKUPS% will not delete older 'successful' backups.
+If it was not successful then the previous backup directory will be deleted so that `%MAX_BACKUPS%` will not delete older 'successful' backups.
  - If the script is run with a config file, then extra logging occurs in the status_log file.
 This file is good for a bird's eye view of the backup run and optionally can be used by other scripts for additional processing requirements.

 ## Restore
 ### VM Restore
- - To restore VM from backup, use the 'xe vm-import' command.
-   Use 'xe help vm-import' for parameter options.
-In particular, attention should be paid to the "preserve" option, which if specified as "preserve=true" will re-create as many of the original settings as possible, including in particular the network and MAC addresses.
+To restore VM from backup, use the `xe vm-import` command.
+Use `xe help vm-import` for parameter options.
+In particular, attention should be paid to the "preserve" option, which if specified as `preserve=true` will re-create as many of the original settings as possible, including in particular the network and MAC addresses.

 ### Pool Restore
- - In the situation where the pool is corrupt and no hosts will start in the pool then it may be necessary to restore and rebuild the XenServer pool.
+In the situation where the pool is corrupt and no hosts will start in the pool then it may be necessary to restore and rebuild the XenServer pool.
 This decision should be carefully reviewed with advice from Citrix Support.
 Consult the Citrix XenServer Administrator's Guide chapter 8 and review sections that discuss the 'xe pool-restore-database' command.